elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **What about China?**

 Tech companies in China cooperate more closely with the [Chinese Communist Party](https://en.wikipedia.org/wiki/Chinese_Communist_Party) than US tech companies do with the US government.
-If such close cooperation between tech platforms and government developed in Western countries it would likely lead to significant centralization of power.
+If such close cooperation between tech platforms and governments developed in Western countries it would likely lead to significant centralization of power.
 However there may be no plausible path for this sort of cooperation to develop in the West.

 When the Internet was new the CCP was in a position of higher information control than Western governments.
 The CCP made a deliberate choice to maintain high information control over the course of the Internet's rise and they've largely been successful.
 This took a lot of effort and planning.